 Our Curriculum follows The National Curriculum 2014 and is designed across school in a sequential and progressive way, so that all children build their knowledge and understanding towards the end of Key Stage outcomes.
 Progression begins from Early Years through to the end of Year 6.

 We follow the Early Years framework (2021) and use ‘Birth To 5’ non-statutory guidance for supporting progress of our Nursery and Reception pupils and to guide professional judgements.
 The 17 Early Learning Goals are used as a checkpoint for the end of the Reception year.
 We use ‘observational checkpoints’ to identify strengths and gap analysis for pupils in order to identify those with some difficulties and act on these.
-Our main focus is ensuring we strengthen language and vocabulary development (Communication & Language) whilst adapting provision to match children’s interests and offering an enabling learning environment.
+Our main focus in 2021-2022 is ensuring we strengthen language and vocabulary development (Communication & Language) whilst adapting provision to match children’s interests and offering an enabling learning environment.
 Our Early Years curriculum is matched to our Thursby context and Early Learning Goals support the National Curriculum transition from end of Reception to Year 1.

 All subjects within The National Curriculum 2014 are taught.
-These are organised in to lessons of varying lengths, varying blocks of time and are planned around a Topic/Theme.
+These are organised into lessons of varying lengths, varying blocks of time and are planned around a Topic/Theme. where possible.
 Each subject is organised through a progressive model of knowledge, skills and vocabulary to be taught towards specific end goals.
 Teachers use ongoing assessments of varying types to formulate next steps of learning.
 Using an overall Topic/Theme allows linkage of other subject areas to develop and apply skills and knowledge to help it make sense for the children and thereby remembering more knowledge.
 We pay high importance to ensure sufficient and specific focus is given to the individual subjects and the subject knowledge of each individual subject is paramount as without such knowledge children will not be able to apply the disciplinary knowledge successfully within a new context.